DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 - Dynamic Weather <br />
 - Active War Between Empire & Rebels
 - Automated Install
+If you're interested in a more in-depth overview of every mod involved in the list, then take a look at [this](https://github.com/DeityVengy/Star-Wars-Genesis-Full-Modlist).

 ## **Requirements:**
 1. **STEAM** version of Starfield _(No GamePass/Microsoft Support)_.
 DO NOT ASK FOR MY HELP WITH A PIRATED VERSION